Cookies-Stats/AO3_Fandom_Stats/README.md

 4. In Command Prompt, cd C:\Enter\Folder\Location (e.g. C:\Users\Zephyr\AO3_Python) will take you to the location so you can run the files without needing to type in the full location string.
 (Note: if you use the python files regularly and want a short-cut, how to do this will be shown below.)
 5. Choose the script (single or combination, described below) you want to run and call the file by typing: python example_script.py into the command prompt.
 6. Some scripts just run without anymore input, others require you to type into the command prompt.
 This is indicated below.
-7. The scripts with work together use a set series of file names to call the next step so if you are doing multiple batches of scraping, make sure to rename       the generated files (url.txt, results.xlsx etc.) to something else before running more scripts.
-I have no yet tested whether subsequent runs will correctly     append.
-Once I have, I'll update this Read Me.
+7. The scripts with work together use a set series of file names to call the next step so if you are doing multiple batches of scraping, make sure to rename       the generated files (url.txt, results.xlsx etc.) to something else before running more scripts as they will over-write.

 ------------------